iejMac/clip-video-encode/dataset.md

 ## Processed dataset

 A processed dataset is the common format we use before combining all the files into a Embedding WebDataset using our [create_shards.py]() script.
 This format is a directory with 3 subdirectories for each of the train/val/test splits.
-Inside each subdirectory there should be n triples all with the same name but with different extensions:
+Inside each subdirectory there should be n triples with unique names:

 * numpy files with the embeddings of the frames (generated using clip-video-encode) of shape (frame_count, embed_dim)
 * txt files with the caption for that video